CASTLEMAN

 Teaching Assistants

-The Department of Civil and Environmental Engineering at the University of Connecticut is seeking qualified applicants to our PhD or MS (plan A) programs in Civil Engineering and Environmental Engineering.
+The School of Civil and Environmental Engineering at the University of Connecticut is seeking qualified applicants to our PhD or MS (plan A) programs in Civil Engineering and Environmental Engineering.
 Specifically, we are seeking to provide financial support to students who will serve as Teaching Assistants for our undergraduate Programs in Civil Engineering and Environmental Engineering.
 Two positions are available, one with focus in Structural or Transportation Engineering, and one in Environmental Engineering.
 As part of a wider initiative on Antiracism and Equity in Civil and Environmental Engineering, the Department will prioritize US students who demonstrate a commitment to diversity and inclusion to serve in Teaching Assistant positions.
 We are an equal opportunity/affirmative action employer (https://policy.uconn.edu/2011/05/17/policy-statement-affirmative-action-equal-employment-opportunity/).

 Successful candidates will receive a full-time teaching assistantship (https://grad.uconn.edu/financing/assistantships/) guaranteed for two years of their studies, with a potential for renewal pending satisfactory performance in academics and teaching duties.